directionalconsulting/eleganterrors/README.md

 ### HTTP Status Codes & ErrorDocument directives with customizable templates and built in contact form

-> Because it's a mistake to excuse errors without class
+> Oops... a server error occurred, not without class!

 We've all seen the very blank and less than helpful standard *404 Page Not Found* or the occasional *500 Internal Server Error* when things really have gone wrong.